Wednesday, February 1, 2017, 3:30pm to 4:45pm

 Sponsored by China Project, Harvard Paulson School of Engineering and Applied Sciences

-Due to the impacts of natural and anthropogenic climate change as well as the effects of urbanization, the frequency of occurrence and intensity of heavy urban rainfalls in megacities of China have demonstrated significant long-term variations.
-Extremely intense rainfall events have shown an increasing trend and their intensity has greatly exceeded historical thresholds for the past 60 years, especially in the southern megacities (e.g., Shanghai and Guangzhou).
-Detection and attribution studies have shown that natural climate change (especially the weakening of the East Asian summer monsoon) is associated with the spatial patterns of extremely intense rainfall events.
-The effects of anthropogenic climate change (climate warming) and urbanization have greatly enhanced the regional or local frequency and intensity of extreme rainfall events as well as focusing them in urban central areas, thus increasing risks of severe flooding disasters in urban areas.
+Abstract: Under impacts of natural and anthropogenic climate change as well as urbanization effect, the occurrence frequency, day numbers and intensity of extremely intense rainfalls have demonstrated long-term variations.
+They have shown an increasing trend, with exceeding thresholds for 60 years, especially for the southern megacities (e.g. Shanghai and Guangzhou ).
+The detection and attribution study has shown that: the natural climate change (weakening of East Asian summer monsoon ) determines the overall spatial patterns of urban extremely intense rainfall events.
+The anthropogenic climate change (climate warming) and urbanization effect have enhanced the frequency and intensity of extremely intense rainfall events as well as focusing in urban area, thus leading to increase in disastrous risks caused by urban heavy rainfalls.